 Inbuilt Template: You can choose from a list of configuration templates.
 These templates provide the syntaxes of the CLI commands and allow you to specify values for the variables.
-The inbuilt templates are listed, with their descriptions in the following table.
+The inbuilt templates are listed, with their descriptions in the table below.

 File: You can upload a configuration file from your local machine and create jobs.

 Once a job is created, you can choose to run the job immediately or schedule the job to be run later.
 You can also set the execution frequency

 |EnableCloudBridgeWANOpt||Enables traffic through the Citrix SD-WAN WANOP appliance.|